-Earlier this week, a hula hoop performer told the story of being asked to perform at a $1000/plate event for Oprah Winfrey for free.
+Once upon a time, a professional hula hoop performer told the story of being asked to perform at a $1000/plate event for Oprah Winfrey for free.
 The producers suggested that the exposure would be well worth her time and expenses in performing.
-The problem was, she’d obviously already gotten enough exposure to come to the attention of Oprah Winfrey’s people, and the reward was… $0.
-Bupkis.
-Therefore the value of the exposure was $0.
-Therefore her career as a hula hoop performer was worth $0, so the hula hoop performer found herself a more ordinary job with a regular paycheck and gave up.
+But if she’d already gotten enough exposure to come to the attention of Oprah Winfrey’s people, more exposure was the last thing she needed.
+All the exposure she worked for was netting her $0.
+Therefore her career as a hula hoop performer was worth $0, so she gave up and found herself a more ordinary job.

 Companies will also offer you the glorious chance to publish their press releases, pointing out that it’s “free content” for you.
-I keep coming back to “Why Earned Media Doesn’t Work For Bloggers” by Shannon at AKA Design + Life.
+I keep coming back to “Why Earned Media Doesn’t Work For Bloggers” by Shannon at HomemadeLovely.
 In it, she points out that marketers have always enjoyed freebie promotion – or “earned media” – from TV and print:

 In traditional media, say television, a brand can lend a daytime show a patio set (for example) for an outdoor segment.
 The television show gets a new scene to shoot, the brand gets mentioned by the host (and in the end credits) and they get the patio set back after the show.
 No money or product exchanged.
 But plenty of eyeballs on the brand’s stuff.

-But this concept “falls apart” when it comes to bloggers, because free content don’t really help us.
-Our readers don’t want to read a company’s phony sounding press release, so we have to re-write it in our own language.
-They don’t want the company’s stylized photos either, so we have to take our own.
-In short, we do just as much work on “free content” provided by a company as we do on our own fresh, original content.
+But this concept “falls apart” when it comes to bloggers because free content don’t really help us.
+Very few blog readers want to read press releases, and Google considers them duplicate content.
+In most cases, we do just as much work on “free content” provided by a company as we do on our own fresh, original content.

-There are exceptions.
 When brands approach me to promote them for free, I politely decline unless their offer benefits me, too.
 Let’s say you’re a gardening blogger and you’ve talked about a particularly stubborn weed you can’t get rid of.
 A brand offers to send you a revolutionary product to help with it, and you like the sound of the product.
-It’s something you might have bought, only it’s not sold in stores near you.
 In this case, you might benefit from giving an honest review of the product, along with an affiliate link for your readers to buy it.
 That is, if the brand wants an honest review.
 I’m finding more and more demand positive reviews.
 Which means you’re just writing their glowing press releases for them.

 Brands need to realize that they must fit in with us and deliver us something we can use either with minimal effort or maximum benefit.
 We do not exist to provide them something for nothing.